grizzlysmit/gzzopt/README.md

 ######See Also:######

-*example.cpp* for an example of how convoluted you can get.
+*calc.cpp* and *calc2.cpp* for a full example; and *example.cpp* for an example of how convoluted you can get.
+And *example0.cpp* for an example of a flawed spec reread above for why it's flawed.